-- Previously (prior to 2015 Amendments), a PE is entitled to submit plans & documents - A PE who is not intending to be a 'submitting person' (PEPC) need not sit for this Professional Competency Exam. - o The PAE was designed for this role, almost half a century ago. - Hence the assessment criteria for PAE needs to change to allow for this change in role. - The PE can still retain their professional status (P.Eng.) and the title of "Ir.".
+- Previously (prior to 2015 Amendments), a PE is entitled to submit plans & documents - The PAE was designed for this role. - hence the assessment criteria for PAE needs to change to allow for this change in role. - A PE who is not intending to be 'submitting person' need not become a PEPC. - Hence to be a PE, he just needs to pass the PAE; only the PEPC needs to sit for the Professional Competency Exam. - obut the PE can still retain their professional status and the title of "Ir.".

-IN THE CONTEXT OF THE NEW "2-TIER" LANDSCAPE, THERE IS DIFFERENCE IN FOCUS BETWEEN ASSESSMENTS FOR P.E. & P.E.P.C.
+THERE IS DIFFERENCE IN FOCUS BETWEEN ASSESSMENTS FOR P.E. & P.E.P.C.